jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+BACK
+stats table: move cursor to end.
+Very simple function.
+Just a metter of where best to put code/handler....
+If selectionEnd is less than selectionStart, then both are treated as the value of selectionEnd. elem.setSelectionRange(99, 99)

+prevent 3rd line on table back headers

+disabe more spellcheck (enough?)
+carback:

+- reason through color layering.
+Would

+-gum stain icons if time

+---

+FRONT
 if you upload a logo, the "none" should be reset (can the last position be remembered if "none" corresponds to a class that does something slightly different?)

 wasted way too much time trying to align the "upload pic" and "upload logo" labels... wtf

-close button A can be made to fill inner area so you can click INSIDE to close which here is also natural

-logo click target man!

-gum stain icons.

 for consistency conisder color picker with text label and a palatte icon (to which the text color ocntrast function gets applied)

 so really it's just an upload button...
 I want it to match the logo image icon.
-And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize more
+And since image player icon can't be a mountain, and logo image prob shouldn't be a person, then need to generalize morereplace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/
-Only 1 button per image field -- iOS will propmt them.
-And dictatcing camera makes browing image inaccessibilie sometimes which sucks

 CARD FRONT FIGURE DESIGN ROW BACKGROUND NEEDS TO HAVE A COLOR HACKGROUND MAYBE LIKE CARD STOCK

-image editing close "button" needs styling and positioning...

-legends need left right padding of like 2px each

-are there room for clear labels across top?
-Upload/ Take Pic / are pretty useful labels

 colorpicker UI on ios has clipped borders.

-replace filepicker player image upload button with an icon of a picture that feautures a person not a mountian: something like: https://iconmonstr.com/picture-4-svg/

-make a class for the "none" radio button
+make a class/style/icon for the "none/hide" logo radio button

 maybe active class for the file pikcer ? actually that mayb be odd

-icon for hide logo?

-layout icons could use improvement to better show text layout icons -- also want easy way to invert colors.
+layout icons could use improvement to better show text

+layout icons -- also want easy way to invert colors.
 Move some stroke/fill attributes into CSS

-icon for logo placement can be just one def with a single class applied to determine fill.

 front and back could have icons showing generic avatar in portrait and a stats table icon for back. maybe.